CreativeCodeBerlin/creative-coding-minilist/README.md

 #### One website: [The Coding Train](https://thecodingtrain.com/)
 > The Coding Train is "a YouTube channel dedicated to beginner-friendly creative coding tutorials and challenges."
-It was created by Daniel Schiffman.
+It was created by Daniel Shiffman.
 You can ask questions on the [Coding Train Discord server](https://discord.gg/bzJQUyxPY5)!

 ## I'm a parent / kid